fatihacet/Kommitter.kdapp/README.md

 Kommitter.kdapp
 ===============

-A commit tool like Git GUI as a Koding app
+A commit tool like Git GUI as a Koding app.